OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_sensors_integration.md

 The RBRcoda T.ODO uses the same foils and methods as optodes 4831 and 4831F so everything specified for the 4831 will also apply to this sensor.
 RBR refers to the standard optode (~30 s τ) foil as “slow” and the fast (~8 s) as “standard”.
 Newer sensor foil design (~1 s response) is called “fast” .
-The RBR sensor has a smaller form factor than the Aandera optodes, but is overall similar to a 4831 with the temperature sensor very closely located to the sensing foil.
+The RBR sensor has a smaller form factor than the Aanderaa optodes, but is overall similar to a 4831 with the temperature sensor very closely located to the sensing foil.
 This sensor has recently been implemented in gliders, and little is known about their long-term performance.

 ### JFE Advantech RINKO
 AROD-FT sensor (RINKO JFE) is used for the SeaExplorer gliders (Alseamar) and for some Argo floats (small size and low power consumption) (see {numref}`ARODFT`).
 These sensors use the same dynamic quenching principles as the other optical oxygen sensors (Aanderaa and RBRcoda) but made from different materials.
 The luminophore is coated onto the optical window rather than being embedded in a foil.
-They have a much faster response time (less than 1 s to 63 %) compared to foil based optical oxygen sensors while maining good accuracy (±2 μmol kg<sup>-1</sup>).
+They have a much faster response time (less than 1 s to 63 %) compared to foil based optical oxygen sensors while maintaining good accuracy (±2 μmol kg<sup>-1</sup>).
-These sensors are individually multi-point calibrated by the manufactuer (16 points with 4 temperatures and 4 DO concentrations).
+These sensors are individually multi-point calibrated by the manufacturer (16 points with 4 temperatures and 4 DO concentrations).
 The DO reference standards used for these calibrations are produced by saturating the primary mixtures with DO concentrations of approximately 4 %, 10 %, 17 % and 25 % respectively (certified by the National Metrology Institute of Japan).

 <!--